-Numerator: Data on each MDRO LabID Event will be reported using the Laboratory identified MDRO or CDI Event for LTCF form (CDC 57.138).
+Numerator: Data for each MDRO LabID Event will be reported using the Laboratory identified MDRO or CDI Event for LTCF form (CDC 57.138).
 The Table of Instructions for Completion of the LTCF Laboratory- identified (LabID) MDRO or CDI Event form includes instructions for collection and entry of each data element on the form.
 Report one event per form.

-Denominator: Resident admissions and resident days are used for denominators.
-Monthly totals for denominators are collected using the MDRO and CDI LabID Event Reporting Monthly Summary Data for LTCF form (CDC.
+Denominator: Monthly totals for resident admissions and resident days.
+Data are collected using the MDRO and CDI LabID Event Reporting Monthly Summary Data for LTCF form (CDC.
 57.139).
-The Table of Instructions for Completion of the MDRO and CDI Monthly Monitoring for Long-term Care Facility form includes brief instructions for collection and entry of data elements on the form.
-Facilities may also choose to use the Denominators for LTCF form (CDC 57.142) to collect daily denominator data.
-Only the monthly totals are entered into the NHSN.
-The Table of Instructions for Completion of the LTCF Component- Denominators for LTCF provides brief instructions for collection and entry of data elements on the form.
+The Table of Instructions for Completion of the MDRO and CDI Monthly Monitoring for

+Long-term Care Facility form includes brief instructions for collection and entry of data elements on the form.
+Facilities may also choose to use the optional Denominators for LTCF form (CDC 57.142) to collect daily denominator data, keeping in mind that only the monthly totals are submitted to NHSN.
+For form CDC 57.142, the following Table of Instructions for Completion of the LTCF Component Denominators for LTCF are available.